Skip to main content

 • A popup will appear displaying details such as email and phone number for review

-• Set notification preferences by enabling or disabling text message delivery to the account
+• Set notification preferences by enabling or disabling text message delivery

-Step 3: Client Receives Verification Request
+Step 3: Related Party Receives Verification Request

-PEP / Sanctions Check
+PEP and Sanctions Screening

 How PEP Screening Works